tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 * A string that consists of octet 32 (0x20) repeated 64 times.
 * The context string "TLS, server delegated credentials".
-* Big endian serialized 2 bytes ProtocolVersion of the TLS version defined by TLS.
+* Big endian serialized 2 bytes ProtocolVersion of the negotiated TLS version, defined by TLS.
 * DER encoded X.509 certificate used to sign the DelegatedCredential.
 * Big endian serialized 2 byte SignatureScheme scheme.
 * The DelegatedCredentialParams structure.